-Besides being rich in phytochemicals (plant compounds with antioxidant properties), whole grains contain bucket loads of fibre and also have a low Glycaemic Index (GI) - all of which can help to regulate blood sugar levels.
+Besides being rich in phytochemicals (plant compounds with antioxidant properties), whole grains contain bucket loads of fibre.
+They also have a low Glycaemic Index (GI) – all of which can help to regulate blood sugar levels.

 What is the Glycemic Index?
 The glycemic index ranks carbohydrates based on how quickly they are converted into glucose in the body.
 Foods that break down into sugar the quickest have the highest glycemic index numbers.
 Whereas foods that break down slowly have lower glycemic index numbers.

 The glycemic index has had a significant impact on public health and diabetes healthcare — especially in blood sugar control.
 However, what the glycemic index doesn’t tell you is how much of the carbohydrates are included in your meal or snack.

 To get an accurate picture of how food affects your blood sugar, it’s best to consider a food’s glycemic index number combined with its total carbohydrate content.

 Other sources of nourishing carbs for diabetes include:

 - and dairy products such as unsweetened soy or almond milk.